 The Senate Committee on Financial Institutions and Insurance recommended a substitute bill incorporating provisions pertaining to technology-enabled fiduciary financial institutions (amended provisions of SB 288).
-The original provisions were removed from the bill.
+The original provisions of the bill were removed from the bill.
 [Note: HB 2074, as recommended by the House Committee on Insurance, would have amended provisions governing agent licensing and renewal requirements.
-Similar provisions were included in SB 37, which has been enacted.]
+Similar provisions were included in SB 37, which has passed the Legislature.]